Wrongful Death Lawyers in Jackson, MS

 What Is a Wrongful Death Lawsuit?

-A wrongful death suit is a civil lawsuit that a family member can file after a loved one’s death.
+A wrongful death suit is a civil lawsuit that a family member can file after a loved one’s death, but you'll need an expert wrongful death attorney in Mississippi.
 This type of lawsuit is used to seek compensation for the emotional and financial hardship a family faces after someone’s actions caused the death of a loved one.
 A wrongful death can be due to someone else being negligent, reckless, or deliberately malicious.

 Mississippi Wrongful Death Law